Russian fuel oil cargo discharging at Cuba's Matanzas terminal

 But some Latin American and Caribbean countries have continued allowing Russian tankers to dock at ports or receiving imports of Russian crude, fuel and petrochemicals.
 Brazil's government this month said the country will import as much diesel as possible from Russia to supply drivers and the agricultural industry.

-(Reporting by Alexandre Meneghini in Matanzas and Marianna Parraga in Houston Editing by Marguerita Choy)
+(Reporting by Alexandre Meneghini in Matanzas and Marianna Parraga in Houston; Editing by Marguerita Choy and Jonathan Oatis)

 ((marianna.parraga@thomsonreuters.com; +1 713 371 7559; Reuters Messaging: @mariannaparraga))